 Inflammation is the body’s natural response to injury and is the first step of any healing process.
-If a virus has entered your body, or you’ve accidentally cut yourself on your new kitchen knives, your body sends white blood cells to the site of infection or injury where they release chemicals to protect you and to call for backup.
+If a virus, bacteria, or other toxin enters your body or you hurt yourself in some way, your body signals for help.
+Cue your immune system to the rescue, sending white blood cells to the site of infection or injury, where they release chemicals to protect you and start the healing process.

-Chronic inflammation occurs when you constantly get exposed to things that light up your immune system (e.g. certain foods, stress and excess fat).
+Chronic inflammation occurs when you constantly get exposed to things that light up your immune system (e.g. certain foods, stress and excess fat; more on that below).
 This causes your immune system to continue to call for backup and to send out its chemical messengers to the rest of your body.
-This continuous state of heightened inflammation can cause longterm health issues related to your heart, your blood sugar, your cells and your gut, and has been associated with cardiovascular disease, diabetes and cancer.
+Because our bodies aren’t meant to endure inflammation for long periods of time, chronic inflammation can cause long-term health issues related to your heart, your blood sugar, your cells and your gut, and has been associated with cardiovascular disease, diabetes and cancer.

 The constant state of inflammation can further cause oxidative stress to your cells, which in the long run can cause DNA mutation and damage, contributing to the risk of developing cancer and other age-related diseases.

-As always, researchers and scientists argue day in and day out about what exactly causes inflammation, but there are at least a few things that the scientific community agrees are common causes:
+As always, researchers and scientists argue day in and day out about what causes inflammation beyond acute trauma, but the two most commonly agreed-upon causes are ones (mostly) within our control:

 The food you eat is a major factor, and inflammation can be caused by a variety of foods such as: